One of your most important duties as an engineering manager is to give feedback to your software developers.

 How To Give Positive Feedback?

+Positive feedback is an important tool in the arsenal of effective dev team management, but knowing how to give it is the trick.
 You need to strike a balance between being honest and being supportive, and it's crucial to provide specific examples that can help your developers understand exactly what they're doing well.
+To ensure that your positive feedback has the greatest impact, here are some tips to follow.

-Tip #1: Focus on the specific behavior (not the character or ability)
+Tip #1: Focus on the Specific Behavior (Not the Character or Ability)

-For example, instead of saying "you're a great programmer," you might say, "I was really impressed by the way you refactored the code in the authentication feature.
+For example, instead of saying "You're a great programmer," you might say, "I was really impressed by the way you refactored the code in the authentication feature.
 Your attention to detail and ability to simplify complex logic made the code much more maintainable."

 Keywords: behavior, specific feedback, programming skills

-Tip #2: Be real about it
+Tip #2: Be Genuine

 So, for positive feedback to really be understood by your developer, it should match the effort, be genuine, and come from a place of compassion.
 Be specific and use examples that demonstrate your appreciation for your developer's work.